tabpage/AI/README.md

 [EXEMPLAR]=(User input / Agent Output)
 "
 You will write the prompt with this 12 core with your own experience.
-Always give me only the prompt with a .md file for easy copy and paste for me.
+Always give me the prompt with a .md file for easy copy and paste for me ( only prompt not others) .
-Now, ask me questions to write a prompt :)
+Now, ask me questions to write a prompt:)
 ```